tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 comments: true
 title: "Converting CSS Colour to Greyscale"
 categories: code html javascript
+image: /img/ccctg/nyancat-colour-to-averaged.png
+description: This post discusses how RGB colour is converted to greyscale.
 ---

 This post discusses how RGB colour is converted to greyscale.
 Two formulae are presented here, along with techniques to implement them using a combination of HTML and JavaScript.